Al-Ala ibn al-Hadrami

-Al-Ala ibn al-Hadrami (العلاء بن الحضرمي; died 635–636 or 641–642) was an early Muslim commander and the tax collector of Bahrayn (eastern Arabia) under the Islamic prophet Muhammad in c.
-631–632 and Bahrayn's governor in 632–636 and 637–638 under caliphs Abu Bakr and Umar.
-Under Abu Bakr, al-Ala suppressed a rebellion by a scion of the pro-Sasanian Lakhmid dynasty as part of the Ridda wars.
+Al-Ala ibn al-Hadrami (العلاء بن الحضرمي; died 635–636 or 641–642) was an early Muslim commander, the tax collector for Bahrayn (eastern Arabia) under the Islamic prophet Muhammad in c.
+631–632, and governor of Bahrayn in 632–636 and 637–638 under caliphs Abu Bakr and Umar.
+Under Abu Bakr, al-Ala suppressed a rebellion by a scion of the pro-Sasanian Lakhmid dynasty as part of the Ridda Wars.
 Under Umar, he launched naval expeditions against the Sasanians, the last of which ended in disaster for the Arabs and was the cause of his dismissal.
-He was last appointed governor of Basra but died on his way there to assume office.
+He was last appointed governor of Basra but died on his way to assume office.

 Origins

 Al-Ala belonged to the South Arabian tribe of Sadif.
 His full name was al-Ala ibn Abd Allah ibn Imad al-Hadrami.
 He was a client or confederate of the wealthy Banu Umayya clan of the Quraysh tribe in Mecca.
 Al-Ala was among the early converts to Islam, before Muhammad's conquest of Mecca and the mass conversion of the Quraysh in 630.